-The District expects the number of customers to increase slightly as new homes are permitted and built within the Falcon Heights (Clubhouse Estates), Oak Hills Estates, and Villas on Oak Hill projects.
+The District expects the number of customers to increase slightly as new homes are permitted and built within the Villas on Oak Hill and Oak Hills Estate projects.

-Interest rates have started to increase slightly, but the interest earnings on the District's conservative investments will probably be less than 3% for the foreseeable future.
+Interest rates have been increasing slightly, but the interest earnings on the District's conservative investments will probably be less than 3% for the foreseeable future.